Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 Q: Is it Cheaper To Retire in Florida or Arizona?

-A woman in hiking gear is taking a photo of the Grand Canyon from the South Rim, thoroughly enjoying retirement in Arizona.
+A woman in hiking gear is taking a photo of the Grand Canyon from the South Rim, thoroughly enjoying retiring in Arizona.

-Retiring in Arizona means taking in some impressive views daily and enjoying lots of outdoor excursions.
+Retiring in Arizona means taking in some impressive views and enjoying lots of outdoor excursions.

 Retiring in Arizona — Pros and Cons